LevelUpMarketers/trying-to-adult-rva-2025/docs/RecurringBilling.md

 Authorize.Net.

 Each time a user logs in the plugin checks the status of any stored subscription.
-If the gateway reports a problem, the member's `membership_level` is temporarily set to `free` and `subscription_status` becomes `paymentproblem` until the issue is resolved.
+The status is also verified once per day for active sessions and again whenever a member views the **Billing & Membership Info** tab.
+If the gateway reports a problem, the member's `membership_level` is temporarily set to `free` and `subscription_status` becomes the value returned by Authorize.Net (typically `paymentproblem`).
+The dashboard then displays a message prompting the user to update their billing details.
+When new payment information is submitted the plugin attempts to retry the failed charge immediately—on success the stored membership level and `subscription_status` return to `active`.

 ## Converting Past Transactions